nieboczek/quefi/README.md

 ## TODO
 Top - most priority; bottom - least priority

-- Compare song duration from Spotify & YouTube to make searches a little bit more accurate
 - Show which song is played in playlist
 - Make repeat one mode work
-- Make downloading songs from YouTube link work better
+- Pick an element from global songs when adding a song to a playlist + searchbar
 - Limit amount of searching/downloading requests at once
+- Compare song duration from Spotify & YouTube to make Spotify song searches a little bit more accurate
 - Discord Rich Presence
 - Make mouse interact with elements